usaco/BlindCowsBluff/README.md

 BlindCowsBluff
 ==============

-Implementation of Blind Man&#39;s Bluff with bots!
+Implementation of Blind Man's Bluff with bots!
 USACO 2012